Dayan-Zhanchi/aoc/README.md

 # Advent of code 2023
 My solutions to aoc23.
-Code quality is non-existent here, I'm just trying to solve the problem with the approaches I come up with, mostly brute-force.
-I do minimal OO to avoid the boilerplates.
-I code mostly in imperative style, as that's what I'm used to.
+Code quality is non-existent here, I'm just trying to solve the problem with the approaches I come up with, mostly brute-force and or naive.
+I call it naive because most part 2 can't be solved with brute force, but most of them also don't require sophisticated algortihms to solve.
+I do minimal OO to avoid the boilerplates and I code mostly in imperative style, as that's what I'm used to.
 For more elaborate thoughts and high-level explanations of my solutions you can find it in [days](days) folder.
 For a dumb aoc folder, I'm being overly verbose with explaining things and providing instructions here, but oh well, better be proper in case someone ever wants to run the code.
 However, more importantly it's mostly for myself in case I ever go back to it.

 # Input data